jjsmu/CaseStudy2DDS/README.md

 5. Building a Predictive Model for Attrition:
 Split the data into 70/30 training and test sets.
-Train a predictive model using logistic regression, KNN and Naive Bayes to predict attrition.
+Train a predictive model using logistic regression, KNN and Naive Bayes to predict attrition salary using the provided CSV files "CaseStudy2CompSet No Attrition.csv" and "CaseStudy2CompSet No Salary.csv" in the local folder or using AWS S3 web services.
-Evaluate the model using appropriate metrics (accuracy, precision, recall, F1 score, ROC curve).
+Evaluate the model using appropriate metrics (accuracy, precision, recall, F1 score, ROC curve) running the appropriate libraries to analyze and fine tune the model.

 6. Developing an RShiny App:
 Design and develop a RShiny application to visualize the data and the findings from the analysis.